Children of Blood and Bone: Development and inspiration

 Adeyemi worked as a creative writing coach while she wrote the novel.
 While her first draft had major sections of the story omitted, the second draft, which she was ultimately forced to complete in a month to enter it in a writing competition, was where she felt it needed to meet her expectations.
-For Adeyemi there was no option but for the book to be successful and perfect, given the pressures placed on black creators: "I’m not going to put Zélie’s face on the cover of this book and give you anything less than an incredible story, because for the kids who have never seen themselves, they need to see that, and they need to know that they are beautiful and that they are powerful".
+For Adeyemi there was no option but for the book to be successful and perfect, given the pressures placed on black creators: "I'm not going to put Zélie's face on the cover of this book and give you anything less than an incredible story, because for the kids who have never seen themselves, they need to see that, and they need to know that they are beautiful and that they are powerful".
 She wrote the book while bingeing the television show The Good Wife in the background.
 She became so exhausted through the non-stop work of the writing that she became disoriented, even at one point thinking she was a lawyer.
 The entire editing process took eighteen months to complete, going through 45 drafts.

-As in the J.K.
-Rowlings' Harry Potter series, Adeyemi wanted to build a complete world, though she did not like when she was called the "black J.K.
+As in J. K. Rowling' Harry Potter series, Adeyemi wanted to build a complete world, though she did not like when she was called the "black J.K.
 Rowling", preferring instead phrases like "the new J.K.
 Rowling".
 She worked hard to map the distances between cities and the time it would take a horse and lion to travel between them, as well as reasoning through the logical implications of her creative choices, such as having characters ride big cats.
 She also had to figure out parallels in her imagined world to issues like skin bleaching, which would not exist in a world without white people.
 She got help from her Nigerian mother at times for things like naming the spells that involved use of the Yoruba language.

 Publication history

 Adeyemi entered Pitch Wars, a competition that matches emerging writers with mentor editors and authors to revise their work before submitting them to literary agents.
 She came to be represented by Alexandra Machinist and Hillary Jacobson of ICM Partners.
-In 2017, publishing rights to The Children of Blood and Bone sold as a trilogy to include two more books, and rights to the film adaptation sold to Fox 2000.
+In 2017, publishing rights to The Children of Blood and Bone sold as a trilogy to Tiffany Liao at Henry Holt Books for Young Readers, and rights to the film adaptation sold to Fox 2000 Pictures.
 Reportedly these deals came to seven figures, with Deadline describing it as "one of the biggest YA debut novel publishing deals ever."
 Adeyemi was 23 at the time.

 Children of Blood and Bone was published on March 6, 2018, by Henry Holt Books for Young Readers after being called "the biggest fantasy debut novel of 2018" and one of the most anticipated books of the year.
 A sequel, Children of Virtue and Vengeance, was published in December 2019.